 Main body:

-Since taking over the Office, the Trump Administration has left no stone unturned to avoid its actions become more transparent.
+Since taking Office, the Trump Administration has left no stone unturned to avoid its actions become more transparent.
 The decision to fire James Comey in May who was leading investigation on probable Russian intervention in the U.S. elections was a major impediment to make the government more accountable.
 Similarly, in April, under the direction of Trump, the White House stopped disclosing information on its visitor logs. (http://time.com/4740499/white-house-visitor-logs-public-record-trump/).

 It was, therefore, not surprising when the communications team of the White House banned the use of cameras in the press briefing on Friday’s.
 CNN swiftly reacted to this and very cleverly sent Bill Hennesy to attend the press briefing and create a sketch of the scene.
 Bill Hennesy was the right person to do this.
 He has an admirable record of drawing artwork for the proceedings at the United State’s Supreme Court, which has characteristically assumed great control of what the reporters are and aren’t allowed to visually or audio-wise record.
 But to what extent can a sketch give us insights as to what is happening inside the government?